Four Loko: Reformulation

 In the weeks before the FDA ruling, many drinkers and people seeking financial gain purchased large quantities of the original formulation of the drink, which created a black market, with many sellers charging nearly five times the normal retail price.
 Four Loko appeared on Craigslist, and "collectible" cans of the drink were being sold on eBay.
 In late December 2010, a reformulated version of the drink was put on shelves.
 The new product packaging had exactly the same appearance as the original, but the caffeine, guarana, and taurine from the original drink had been removed and food coloring agent Red 40 was added.

 In 2022, a new flavor called Sour Cosmic Punch was introduced, as part of a collaboration with the Warheads brand of sour candy.

 Products

 Four Loko contains carbonated water, sugar, and natural and artificial flavoring including FD&C Red 40.
-The drink is sold at 6%, 7%, 8%, 10%,12%, 13.9% or 14% alcohol by volume (ABV), depending on state regulations, and is packaged in 23.5 oz (695 mL) cans.
+The drink is sold at 6%, 7%, 8%, 10%,12%, 13.9% or 14% alcohol by volume (ABV), depending on state regulations, and is packaged in 23.5 USoz cans.